Skip to content

 6710x annual salary

-After age 50, you qualify for catch-up contributions: an extra $7,500 per year in a 401(k) on top of the standard limit (for a total of $31,000 in 2026).
-For IRAs, the catch-up amount is $1,000 extra per year.
+After age 50, you qualify for catch-up contributions: an extra $7,500/year in a 401(k) on top of the standard limit (total $31,000 in 2026).
+For IRAs, the catch-up amount is $1,000 extra.
+See our maximize your 401(k) guide for how to take full advantage.

 How to catch up if you are behind

-If you looked at those benchmarks and felt a wave of stress, take a breath.
-These are guidelines, not judgments.
 According to the Federal Reserve’s Survey of Economic Well-Being, nearly 40% of Americans could not cover a $400 emergency with cash.
 Being behind is incredibly common.

+Start with the savings rate, not the balance.
 Do not fixate on the total number.
-Focus on the percentage of income you are saving.
 Going from 0% to 10% is transformative.
-Going from 10% to 15% is powerful.
 The balance will follow.

+Capture every raise.
 When you get a raise or bonus, immediately redirect at least half of it to savings or retirement contributions.
 This is the single best way to accelerate savings without changing your lifestyle.

 What counts as “savings”